ysbaddaden/minitest-js/index.md

 [CommonJS Unit Testing/1.0](http://wiki.commonjs.org/wiki/Unit_Testing/1.0)
 test suite (eg: deep equality).

 ## Browser Support

-Minitest.js virtually supports all and every javascript engines; thought there is one limitation: they must support ECMAScript 5, either natively or through a [polyfill](https://github.com/kriskowal/es5-shim).
-That shouldn't reduce the scope much, unless you intent to use the must/wont spec notation.
+Minitest.js assumes that your browser support ECMAScript 5, either natively or through a [polyfill](https://github.com/kriskowal/es5-shim) and can be used in any browser, back to Internet Explorer 6.

-The problem with the spec notation is that it requires to extend `Object.prototype` with methods (eg: `mustEqual`, `wontMatch`).
-This is achieved using non enumerable properties, to prevent side effects and clashes with other libraries, but it requires *native* support for `Object.defineProperty`, and that will reduce the scope of compatible browsers to modern browsers only (eg: Internet Explorer 9+, Firefox 4+ or Safari 5.1+).
+Spec expectations (eg: `mustEqual`), on the other end, do require native support for `Object.defineProperty`, which restrict support to modern engines only (eg:
+Node.js, Internet Explorer 10+, Firefox 12+, etc).
+But thanks to a little hack, we can support Firefox 3.6 and Internet Explorer 9 (unless we find another bug).